happycube/cxadc-linux3/README.md

 	./leveladj

-Open Terminal in the directory you wish to write the data this to capture 10 seconds of test samples:

-	sox -r 28636363 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 capture.wav trim 0 10

 To use PV modify command with `/dev/cxadc0 |pv >` it will look like this when in use:

     cat /dev/cxadc0 |pv > output.wav
     0:00:04 [38.1MiB/s] [        <=>

+Open Terminal in the directory you wish to write the data this to capture 10 seconds of test samples:

+    timeout 10s dd if=/dev/cxadc0 |pv > of=out.wav

 `dd` and `cat` can also be used to trigger captures for example:

-     timeout 10s dd if=/dev/cxadc0 |pv > of=out.wav

 Use CTRL+C to manualy stop capture.

 `timeout 30s` at the start of the command will run capture for 30seconds for example.

+`sox -r 28636363` etc can be used to resample to the sample rate specified ware as cat/dd will just do whatever has been pre-defined by parameters set bellow.

 ## Module parameters